Number : Season 18, serial 1 of 7.

-Whats good : It’s a new era under JNT.
+Whats good : It’s a new era under John Nathan-Turner (JNT).

 Whats bad : It’s a new era under JNT.
 Questionable changes.
 K9’s exit.
 Poor story.
 The Fouth Doctor’s question mark attire.

-Review With Spoilers : The Leisure Hive begins a new era in Who.
-With the handing over of the baton from outgoing producer Graham Williams – to incoming producer JNT.
-A man – either loved as a maverick moderniser, or loathed – as the man who hammered the final nails; into the Who coffin.
+Review With Spoilers : The Leisure Hive begins a new era in Doctor Who.
+With the handing over of the baton, from outgoing producer Graham Williams – to incoming producer JNT.
+A man – either loved as a maverick moderniser, or loathed – as the man who hammered the final nails; into the Classic Who coffin.

-The first sweeping changes JNT laid down, are so self evident – its nearly painful.
-The semi-retirement of K9 (despite original voice John Leeson returning), the change of the Doctor’s wardrobe to burgundy, the horrible question mark shirt and the one colour scarf.
+The first sweeping changes, that JNT laid down, are so self-evident – it’s painful.
+The semi-retirement of K9 (despite original voice John Leeson returning), the change of the Doctor’s wardrobe to burgundy, the horrible question marked shirt – and the ‘one-colour’ scarf.

 Out went the irreverant humour and in came real sounding science-waffle.
-Even the Tardis blue exterior is not safe from the change and it gets an update – which will take it upto the series cancellation in 1989.
+Even the Tardis exterior was not safe from change, getting an update; which will take it – upto the series cancellation, in 1989.

 As for the story, the Doctor is still on the run from The Black Guardian and returns to Brighton, after the last attempt in The Horror Of Fangrock.

 Whilst doing a bit of lounging on the beach, K9 bizarrely chases a catch-ball into the sea and blows up.
 He remains in a damaged state – until his eventual departure, later in Warriors Gate.